If you suffer from stubborn yeast infections, chances are you’ve come across the candida diet.

 What is the candida diet?

 The candida diet is a low-sugar diet that promises to reverse Candida overgrowth, reduce the recurrence of yeast infections, improve gut health, and “lower inflammation”.
-It’s based on the idea that the sugar in your diet may contribute to Candida overgrowth in the body.
+It’s based on the idea that the sugar in your diet may contribute to yeast overgrowth in the body.
 It's also known as the candida cleanse diet or anti-candida diet.

 The diet excludes any foods that could “feed” Candida albicans and promote yeast growth.
 The foods to avoid include processed food, gluten, refined oils, added sugars, artificial sweeteners, dairy products, and alcohol.
 Some advocates for this diet even encourage avoiding high-sugar fruits or starchy veg.
 When you think about it, the list of things you can’t eat is long.
 It's also worth noting that unless you have a diagnosed gluten intolerance, there is no benefit to cutting out gluten from your diet!

 Advocates for the diet suggest that you shouldn’t exceed more than 60g of carbs per day — well below the recommended daily intake — for at least six weeks.
-Foods to eat include sources of lean protein, non-starchy vegetables, gluten-free grains, whole foods, low-sugar fruits, and healthy fats (which, to be fair, is something most people would benefit from).
+Foods to eat include sources of lean protein, non-starchy vegetables, whole grains, low-sugar fruits, and healthy fats (which, to be fair, is something most people would benefit from).
 Eggs, beans, grass-fed beef, nuts and seeds, fermented foods, and herbal teas are all encouraged.

 Where did this idea come from?

-The idea behind candida diet is likely based on the fact that people with diabetes are more prone to yeast infections.
+The idea behind the candida diet is likely based on the fact that people with diabetes are more prone to yeast infections.
 Studies suggest that recurring yeast infections can be a common sign of diabetes mellitus, and can even help identify if someone is pre-diabetic.

 There are two types of diabetes, type I and type II.
 Type I diabetes is caused by an insulin deficiency, while type II diabetes is caused by insulin resistance.
 People with type I don’t produce enough insulin, while people with type II make insulin but their body doesn't respond to it properly.